AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ### useGetProfileStreamQuery
 Get a list of profiles from the indexing service with **useGetProfileStreamQuery**

-> Using the filter param, this hook can be used to read the most recently indexed version of a profile from list of all profiles.
+> Using the filters param, this hook can be used to read the most recently indexed version of a profile from list of all profiles.

 **Example usage**
 ```jsx